 I would suggest what I believe to be a better route:

-With the data black hole that is Smart Shopping, we’ll take all the insights we can get.
+With the data black hole that is Performance Max, we'll take all the insights we can get.